indushost-in/freeroot/README.md

 ## License

-This Foxytoux Installer script is released under the [MIT License](LICENSE).
+This Script is made by foxytouxxx .
+This is just a fork of this script

 ## Credits